Los Ciegos Del Barrio

-Los Ciegos Del Barrio is an all blind multi-genre Latin American music band based out of the New York City area.
+Los Ciegos Del Barrio is an all-blind multi-genre Latin American music band based out of the New York City area.
 They specialize in salsa, merengue, bachata music, cumbia and rock in both English and Spanish.
 They have recorded several albums and singles since 2000.
-Los Ciegos Del Barrio translates from Spanish to mean "the blind boys from the neighborhood."
+The name Los Ciegos Del Barrio translates from Spanish as "the blind boys from the neighborhood."

 History

-Los Ciegos Del Barrio was started in 1997 by Alvin Suarez and Machete, though the members of the group had been performing together well before then.
-The name, "Los Ciegos Del Barrio," was adopted jokingly by Jaime Diaz, Machete's cousin, during their first ever rehearsal in the summer of 1997.
+Los Ciegos Del Barrio was founded in 1997 by Alvin Suarez and Machete, although the members of the group had been performing together long before then.
+The name, "Los Ciegos Del Barrio," was adopted jokingly by Jaime Diaz, Machete's cousin, during their first rehearsal in the summer of 1997.
 Without having agreed on an alternative name, the group decided to let the name stick as an ice breaker.

 The original members of Los Ciegos Del Barrio were as follows: